Patrick Mahomes new cereal available at Hy-Vee

-(KSNW) – Kansas City Chiefs quarterback, Patrick Mahomes, is making a statement on the field and in your supermarket.
+KANSAS CITY, Mo.
+(KSNW) – Kansas City Chiefs quarterback Patrick Mahomes is making a statement on the field and in your supermarket.
 The MVP Quarterback has launched a new cereal with Hy-Vee named ‘Mahomes Magic Crunch’ and is available to purchase now.

 Mahomes signed a three-year endorsement deal with Hy-Vee, and it is in partnership with his ’15 and the Mahomies’ Foundation.’